arjanwestdorp/imaginary-client/README.md

 Manipulate the height of the image in pixels.

 #### fit($gravity = null)
 Fit the resizing in the given dimensions (width, height).
-By setting the gravity you can mark the position which the image will be cutout from.
+By setting the gravity you can mark the position which the cutout will be taken from.
 By default it will cutout from the center.
 Options are:
 - top-left
 - top
 - top-right
 - left
+- right
 - center (default)
-- right
 - bottom-left
 - bottom
 - bottom-right

 #### circle($radius = 'max')
 Make a circle image.
-Setting no radius uses the size of the image and make it a circle.
-By setting a radius the circle will be that size.
+Setting no radius, it will use the size of the image and make it a circle.
+By setting a radius the image will be resized to match that radius.
 If the image is bigger then the radius it will automatically use the `fit('center')` manipulation before making a circle.
-The circle manipulation will be called after the resizing manipulations like width and height.
+The circle manipulation will be called after the resizing manipulations like width and height, so you can resize the image to your needs before applying the circle.